ipvm-wg/homestar/README.md

 ## Workspace

-This repository is comprised of a few library packages and a library/binary that represents the `homestar` runtime.
+This repository is comprised of a few library packages and a library/binary that represents the `Homestar` runtime.
 We recommend diving into each package's own `README.md` for more information when available.

 ### Core Crates